rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 ### Testing Our Tests

-It is surprisingly easy to unwittingly write a test that always passes or that fails to test our code as we had intended.
+It is surprisingly easy to unwittingly write a broken test: a test that always passes, or a test that simply doesn't exercise our code in the way that we had intended.
-This is a particularly treacherous mistake to make as it leads us to falsely believe that our function is working as-expected.
+Broken tests are insidious - they are alarms that will not sound when they are supposed to.
+They create misdirection in the bug-finding process and can mask problems with our code.
-**Thus a critical step in the test-writing process is to intentionally mutate the function of interest - to corrupt its behavior in such a way that our test ought to raise an error.**
+**Thus a critical step in the test-writing process is to intentionally mutate the function of interest - to corrupt its behavior so that we can verify that our test works.**
 Once we confirm that our test does indeed raise an error as-expected, we restore the function to its original form and re-run the test and see that it passes.

 We ought to mutate our function in a way that is trivial to undo; we can use of code-comments towards this end.